centeltechnology/WeddingCakeAi/replit.md

 # BakerIQ

 ## Overview
-BakerIQ is a professional SaaS platform for bakeries, designed to modernize business management with a clean, orange-accented UI and comprehensive dark mode.
+BakerIQ is a professional SaaS platform for bakeries, designed to modernize business management with a cohesive, high-contrast UI featuring a brand dark header and slate-based design system.
 It provides features like CRM, quotes, contracts, payments, and email automation, all tailored for bakers.
 The platform aims to be the leading solution for bakery business management, enhancing efficiency and customer engagement.

 ## User Preferences
 Preferred communication style: Simple, everyday language.